Skip to content

 Ollantaytambo Peru

-Inca ruins in the Sacred Valley near Cusco
+Inca Ruins in the Sacred Valley near Cusco

 For further planning, Machu Picchu, Maras and Moray, Tipón and Peru Overview are also suitable.

-Ollantaytambo at a glance
+Ollantaytambo at a Glance

 Location in the Sacred Valley

-History and historical classification
+History and Historical Context

-Why Ollantaytambo was so important
+Why Ollantaytambo was so Important

 Sights in Ollantaytambo